vulture2600/SandstoneDashboard/docs/current_efforts.md

 ## Sensor config file

-We are implementing a master sensor config file for 1-Wire and i2c sensors connected Raspberry Pi's.
+We are implementing sensor config files for 1-Wire and i2c sensor connected Raspberry Pi's.
+These config files will be pulled from a network share each time the the sensor data is read.
+This way new sensors can be added or removed without restarting the systemd services.

 #### Requirements